 Easily accessible, well developed and open year-round, the South Rim offers iconic canyon views, almost two dozen official overlooks, historic buildings, multiple trails, museums and ranger talks.
 Though its accessibility means sharing your experience with many others, particularly in summer, there are all kinds of ways to commune with the canyon and its wildlife, and enjoy its sublime beauty, one on one.
-Escaping the crowds can be as easy as taking a day hike below the rim or merely tramping a hundred yards from an official scenic overlook.
+Escaping the crowds can be as easy as tramping a hundred yards from an official scenic overlook.
 And in the evening, when day-trippers have left, you don't have to wander far at all to feel completely alone on the canyon edge.